 Today, given the ever-increasing choice of suppliers, and limited attention spans of B2B buyers, the only way to thrive in international markets is to design marketing and sales processes around the way customers buy.

-Having a well-planned buyer’s journey will allow you to grow your sales pipeline, sell more with a smaller team and optimise your marketing spend at every stage of the buyer’s journey.
+Having a well-planned buyer’s journey will allow you to grow your b2b sales pipeline, generate more leads more with a smaller team and optimise your marketing spend at every stage of the buyer’s journey.

 Let’s start with a brief overview of how the B2B buyers of today make their purchases.